-In addition to Dike Maintenance Act approval, the applicant is responsible for obtaining any required approvals under the Fisheries Act, Water Act, and other applicable legislation and bylaws.
+In addition to Dike Maintenance Act approval, the applicant is responsible for obtaining any required approvals under the Fisheries Act, Water Sustainability Act and other applicable legislation and bylaws.

 Works shall be planned and scheduled to ensure that flood protection is not diminished during potential flood periods, and temporary measures shall be provided, as necessary, during construction to ensure that the dike functions as designed.

 Works shall be planned and constructed with regard to environmental needs.

 The raising of dikes or the construction of new dikes and/or other works shall not compromise the safety of other dikes nor increase the risk of flooding to others.

 Follow these steps to make a change to a dike or an area adjacent to a dike.

 Guidelines for completing necessary design documents for approval: